Israel indicts soldiers for trying to bomb Palestinian home

 Amid the standoff over Fero's body, the two defendants — reportedly Druze soldiers — teamed up with another soldier to assemble an explosive device, the military said on Thursday.
 The soldiers identified a Palestinian home near the West Bank city of Bethlehem as their target and lobbed stones at it.
 A few days later, they threw the explosive into the crowded house “with the intent of starting a fire in the home,” the military added.

-The extent of the damage or any casualties was unclear.
-There were no details about the targeted family in Palestinian media.
+The military said the attack caused no casualties.
+It said it opened an investigation into the incident following a complaint from the Palestinian homeowner.

 The military said it would issue an indictment against the third soldier in the coming days.
 The three soldiers were not named.
-The military did not immediately respond to request for comment on the penalties they could face.
+The military did not comment on the penalties they could face.

 Such a swift military prosecution is highly unusual and underscored the seriousness of the case.
 Rights groups long have alleged that Israeli military investigations into the killings of Palestinians reflect a pattern of impunity.
 Earlier this month, Israeli human rights group Yesh Din reported that Israeli soldiers accused of harming Palestinians in the occupied West Bank and Gaza Strip over the last five years have been indicted in less than 1% of the 1,260 complaints against them.